 Noah Isenberg is Professor and Chair of Culture and Media at Eugene Lang College-The New School for Liberal Arts, where he teaches film history, criticism, theory, and literature.
 He holds a joint appointment in the M.A.
 Program in Liberal Studies at the New School for Social Research.
-The author, most recently, of Edgar G. Ulmer: A Filmmaker at the Margins (California, 2014), which the New York Times recently hailed as “a page turner of a biography” and the Huffington Post selected among its Best Film Books of 2014, his other books include Detour (British Film Institute, 2008) and, as editor, Weimar Cinema: An Essential Guide to Classic Films of the Era (Columbia, 2009), which was named a Choice Outstanding Academic Title.
+The author, most recently, of Edgar G. Ulmer: A Filmmaker at the Margins (California, 2014), which the New York Times has hailed as “a page turner of a biography” and the Huffington Post selected among its Best Film Books of 2014, his other books include Detour (British Film Institute, 2008) and, as editor, Weimar Cinema: An Essential Guide to Classic Films of the Era (Columbia, 2009), which was named a Choice Outstanding Academic Title.
 He serves as book review editor of Film Quarterly magazine, and is currently writing a new book, Everybody Comes to Rick’s: How ‘Casablanca’ Taught Us to Love Movies, to be published by W.W.
 Norton in the US and by Faber & Faber in the UK.
 In support of his work, he has been awarded grants and fellowships from the National Endowment for the Humanities, the Fulbright Commission, the International Research Center for Cultural Studies in Vienna, the Alexander von Humboldt Foundation, and the Dietrich W. Botstiber Foundation, among others.
 Most recently, he was made a fellow at the New York Institute for the Humanities.
 His writing has appeared in such diverse publications as Bookforum, The Nation, The Paris Review Daily, the TLS, Film Quarterly, Los Angeles Review of Books, Film Quarterly, Vertigo, The Criterion Collection, Film Comment, Cinema Journal, New German Critique, Raritan, Partisan Review, Salmagundi, Threepenny Review, Lingua Franca, The Nation, the Times Literary Supplement, Wall Street Journal, New Republic and the New York Times.